-Ethereal Piano School is proud to have three highly qualified, capable, and talented teachers who love mentoring our piano students.
+Ethereal Piano School is proud to have four highly qualified, capable, and talented teachers who love mentoring our piano students.
 Our students love learning with them, and so will you!
 Below is an insight into our teachers' experience and qualifications.

 Phoebe Cho began learning the piano at 7 years old in Tauranga, New Zealand.
 Following her love for music she obtained an Associate Diploma in piano from the Trinity College of London (ATCL).
 She has performed and won awards as a piano soloist in various concerts and competitions in Tauranga and Te Awamutu.
 Phoebe also had the opportunity to play a piano concerto in the Rising Stars Bay of Plentycompetition.
 Asides from performing solo, as a pianist she accompanied the Bethlehem College school choir, Animoso, touring Hong Kong and China, and has been involved in many chamber music groups that have taken out awards in at the regional level.
 She also has achieved Grade 8 in drums and played in bands and orchestra in and outside of school and have had the opportunity to play in the Sydney Opera house.
 She is very excited and overjoyed to be guiding the next group of promising musicians.